mtirado/jettison/README.md

 ##capabilities
-use cap_bset to specify which file capabilities should be added to bounding set
+use capability to specify which file capabilities should be added to bounding set

-`cap_bset CAP_NET_RAW`  or any non-blacklisted cap from \<linux/capablilitiy.h\>
+`capability CAP_NET_RAW`  or any non-blacklisted cap from \<linux/capablilitiy.h\>

-##newnet
-create a new network namespace, which effectively disables networking and creates new abstract socket namespace.
+a program will need (s)uid option to gain capability

+##netns
+`netns none` empty network namespace
+`netns loop` empty with loopback set up
+`netns ipvlan <device> <addr>` create new ipvlan from master device and static address

 ##noproc
 disable /proc filesystem